korewireless/kore-openapi/README.md

 # KORE OpenAPI

 This repository contains OpenAPISpec files of KORE public APIs that will be helpful for developers.
-The hierarchy of the resources are like below
+The hierarchy of the resources are like below.

 ````
 |-Product1/